 The Gene Editing Core is available as a resource for researchers who want to make targeted mutations in cells using recently developed CRISPR technology.

-This Core provides services in the areas of guide RNA design, cloning gRNA sequences into CRISPR vectors, packaging of CRISPR constructs into viral vectors for genetic modification of cells that are difficult to transfect, and evaluation of off-target effects using publicly available computer programs.
+This Core provides services in the areas of guide RNA (gRNA) design, cloning gRNA sequences into CRISPR vectors, packaging of CRISPR constructions into viral vectors for genetic modification of cells that are difficult to transfect, and evaluation of off-target effects using publicly available computer programs.

-Design of guide RNA: The Rao Lab has provided the following gRNA cloning protocol for the design and cloning of guide RNAs into Cas9 vectors.
+The Rao Lab has provided gRNA protocol for the design and cloning of guide RNA into Cas9 vectors.

-Commonly used vectors for gene editing experiments: The attached document lists commonly used gene editing vectors with which the Rao lab has experience.
+This document lists commonly used gene editing vectors with which the Rao Lab has experience.